Raathigesh/majestic/README.md

 * Support for Create-react-app out of the box
 * Quick search to search across all your test (It) statements
 * Failure summary shows all test failtures in a single screen.
 Useful when you have failures across multiple files.
+* Locate a specific test in your editor with a click of a button

 ### External Jest configuration file